thisdot/starter.dev/starters/express-apollo-prisma/README.md

 To deploy this starter kit to production, you will need to choose a cloud provider or hosting service, such as AWS, Google Cloud Platform, Heroku, or DigitalOcean, to host your application.
 The exact deployment steps will depend on your chosen provider or service, but generally, the following steps will be involved:

 1. Prepare your application for deployment by running any necessary build or compile steps.
-In this case, you can run the `build` script by running `npm run build` which will transpile TypeScript code to JavaScript.
+In this case, you can run the `build` script by running `npm run build` which will transpile TypeScript code to JavaScript:
    ```sh
     npm run build
    ```
-2. Create a production-ready database, cache and queueing infrastructure, by running
+2. Create a production-ready database, cache and queueing infrastructure, by running:
    ```sh
     npm run infrastructure:start
    ```